 Though it is good at reflecting the overall profitability of an organization, because the cost of producing a product is more concentrated up-front on the R&D side of things for SaaS companies, net profit margin is less likely to show its true scalability.

-Gross margin is a very important metric Software Equity Group looks at when evaluating a business.
-Based on our experience, a good benchmark gross margin for a SaaS company is over 75%.
-Typically, most privately held SaaS businesses we work with have gross margins in the range of 70% to 85%.
+Gross profit margin is a very important metric financial buyers and PE investors look at when evaluating a business.
+Based on our experience, a good benchmark gross profit margin for a SaaS company is over 75%.
+Typically, most privately held SaaS businesses we work with have GPM’s in the range of 70% to 85%.
 Anything below 70% begins to raise a red flag for us and prompts us to do a deeper dive into several other metrics.